 Your choice.
 Your support.
 Your way.

-The aim of self-directed support is to enable individuals to live independent lives, ensuring that people who need care and support have the same freedom and choices as others.
-Self-directed support promotes control through allowing individuals to organise their own care and make choices around how this would work best for them.
+The aim of SDS is to enable individuals to live independent lives, ensuring that people who need care and support have the same freedom and choices as others.
+SDS promotes control through allowing individuals to organise their own care and make choices around how this would work best for them.

-Local authorities in Scotland have a legal duty to offer you different choices about your care.
+Under SDS, local authorities in Scotland have a legal duty to offer you different choices regarding your care.
 These choices are described as options and fall into four categories.

 These options are known as:

 For more information about each of the options, click (or tap) the links above.

 You can also find more information about the options, and SDS in general, on our FAQs page.